nidzhat666/kinozal-bot/README.md

 ## ✨ Features

 - **Movie Search**: Quickly find movies with details like ratings, cast, and summaries.
+- **Smart Torrent Search**: Uses Groq LLMs to intelligently find and select the best torrents for each video quality, prioritizing those with the most seeds.
 - **Torrent Management**: Add, pause, resume, delete torrents, and view detailed statuses.
 - **Plex Integration**: Trigger library scans to update your media collection.
 - **Multi-Source Support**: Pull data from multiple torrent and movie info providers.